 RE-ENTRY - Return to evacuated areas by resident populations which may be constrained by time function based on the existing situation.
-This element of recovery is supported by a separate document that is not part of this plan.

 RESPONSE - Those activities and programs designed to address the immediate and short-term effects of the onset of an emergency or disaster.